MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-mobile-all.md

 ## Schedule a Teams meeting

-You can schedule a Teams meeting to specify in advance when you will collaborate with a Remote Assist user.
+You can schedule a Teams meeting to specify in advance when you will collaborate with a Remote Assist HoloLens user.
 To schedule a meeting, go to the **Calendar** tab.
 You'll see a list of upcoming meetings.

 Then, select the **Add Meeting** icon in the top-right corner and fill in the details for a new meeting.